 Until last year I didn’t know anything about the Ardèche – I even wasn’t aware of its existence.
-When in December 2018 we found in this area our wedding venue (for those who didn’t know – Julien and me are getting married this summer), I discovered the Ardèche and added this region to my personal the-best-of-France list.
+When in December 2018 we discovered it together with Julien, I immediately added this region to my personal the-best-of-France list.

 If to you the word “Ardèche” still doesn’t mean anything, believe me it’s a pity and must be changed!

 The Ardèche is the area in the South of France, a part of Auvergne-Rhône-Alpes region.
 It’s not big but has an impressive variety of landscapes and views.
 The main river, Ardèche, dug the picturesque canyons so perfect for hiking and created beautiful gorges ideal for canoeing.
 There’re forests, hills, mountains and even waterfalls – the nature of Ardèche is awe-inspiring.
 We visited several villages, such as Balazuc, Aubenas, Vogue and each one was charming and had its individuality.
 Local markets are an Aladdin’s cave for the food lovers and wine connoisseurs and just a nice weekend experience.

 To sum up, the Ardèche has lots of tourist potential and still it’s a calm, unspoiled and authentic place – a great choice for curious travelers.

 Where to stay in Ardèche?
 A couple of weeks ago I spent one more weekend in this beautiful region and discovered an amazing family hotel Auberge de la Tour de Brison which I can highly recommend to anyone who wants to explore Ardèche and also to enjoy the comfort and coziness of a home-like hotel.